ibm-cloud-docs/vpc/instance-status-messages.md

 If you still need help with the error, contact [support](/docs/vpc?topic=vpc-getting-help-and-support-for-vpc).

-For morre information about unexpected host failures, see [Host Failure Recovery Policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).
+For more information about unexpected host failures, see [Host Failure Recovery Policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).